uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 Running
 ---------------------------------------------

+Running `dvmdostem` (operating the model) requires 3 types of "input" information:

+1. Driving data (input data)
+2. Parameter values
+3. Configuration options

-The program is partially controlled by a set of command line options.
-The `--help` provides some info and shows the defaults:
+Sample driving data is provided in the `DATA/` directory, sample parameters are provided in the `parameters/` directory, and sample configuraiton options are provided in the `config/` directory.
+More configuration options are available via options supplied on the command line when starting the program.
+The `--help` flag provides some info and shows the defaults:

-    $ ./DVMDOSTEM --help
+    $ ./dvmdostem --help
+      -c [ --cal-mode ]                     Switch for calibration mode.
+When this flag is preset, the program will be forced to run a single site and with --loop-order=space-major.
+The program
+                                            will generate yearly and monthly
+                                            '.json' files in your /tmp  directory
+                                            that are intended to be read by other programs or scripts.
+      -p [ --pre-run-yrs ] arg (=10)        The maximum number of years to run in equlibrium stage.
+      -m [ --max-eq ] arg (=1000)           The maximum number of years to run in equlibrium stage.
+      -o [ --loop-order ] arg (=space-major)
+                                            Which control loop is on the outside:
+                                            'space-major' or 'time-major'.
+For
+                                            example 'space-major' means 'for each
+                                            cohort, for each year'.
-      -m [ --mode ] arg (=siterun)          change mode between siterun and regnrun -f [ --control-file ] arg (=config/controlfile_site.txt)
+      -f [ --ctrl-file ] arg (=config/config.js)
                                             choose a control file to use
-      -c [ --cohort-id ] arg (=1)           choose a specific cohort to run -s [ --space-time-config ] arg        choose spatial or temporal running mode -h [ --help ]                         produces helps message -v [ --version ]                      show the version information -d [ --debug ]                        enable debug mode

-The DATA/ directory of this project contains some sample data for single site runs and some multi-site runs (multiple grid cells or cohorts).
-To use the default values, simply run the program like this:

-    $ ./DVMDOSTEM
+      -l [ --log-level ] arg (=warn)        Control the verbositiy of the console log statements.
+Choose one of the
+                                            following: debug, info, note, warn,
+                                            err, fatal.
+      -x [ --fpe ]                          Switch for enabling floating point exceptions.
+If present, the program
+                                            will crash when NaN or Inf are generated.
+      -h [ --help ]                         produces helps message, then quits

 Documentation
 -----------------------------------------------------------------